will-rowe22/paper/journal.md

 # Simulations
 John has made some simulations of particle formation using his box model.
 It reproduces growthn in size distribution observed and suggests coagulation as the dominant method of growth.

+# Methodology

+We used AMS (Allan et al 1999) to measure particle mass and chemical compositions.